emre-h/PulsingView/README.md

 # PulsingView
 An Android Library

-# What can be used for?
+# What it can be used for?

 Includes two views:
 -PulsingView